 3. Missing Mom or Bonding Rituals

-Kittens who are weaned from their mothers too young or are orphaned may display excessive licking and/or suckling into adulthood.
+Kittens weaned from their mother too young or who are orphaned may display excessive licking and/or suckling into adulthood.

-Often cats who live together (and get along) can be seen licking one another.
+Often, cats who live together (and get along) can be seen licking one another.
 They’re grooming each other and basically just saying, “Hey, I like you.”
-It is no surprise that your cat will display this behavior with you — she wants to bond.
+It’s no surprise that your cat will display this behavior with you — your cat wants to bond.

-I don’t recommend licking her back, though.
+I don’t recommend licking them back, though.
 Cat hair is awful to get off your own tongue.

 If you see a lot of licking going on, try to think about whether there have been any stressful situations lately.
 Examples include: